apache/beam/learning/prompts/documentation-lookup-nolinks/49_container_environments.md

 docker push "${IMAGE_NAME}:${TAG}"
 ```

-4. Verify that the images you built were created by running `docker images`.
+4. Verify that the image you built was created by running `docker images`.

 ***B. Modify a Source Dockerfile in Beam:***